webtoknow/3-days-of-React-glamour/README.md

 By understanding the theory and solving the exercises from each day, you will be introduced in the basics of React.

+We will develop together, depending on our knowledge,  during the 3 days:

+- a functional Personal Travelling Blog where we can display all the blog articles and allow the user to execute CRUD operations on them.
+Also, we have an article details page where we can read the whole article.
+We will follow the [Blog design and requirements](Design/Blog/README.md) to make our application user-friendly.

-We will develop together during the 3 days a functional Forex trading application meant to help us to buy and sell currencies and also to view all transactions (made by us or by other users).
-We will follow the [design](#design) to make our application user-friendly.
+- or a functional Forex trading application meant to help us to buy and sell currencies and also to view all transactions (made by us or by other users).
+We will follow the [Fx trading design and requirements](Design/Fx-trading/README.md) to make our application user-friendly.

 ## The agenda